chassisml/chassis/docs/docs/faqs.md

 # FAQs

-## Does boxkite support other models besides MLFlow?
+## Why the name Chassis?

-Not at the moment.
-MLFlow is a way that allows Chassis to manage all kind of original models.
-So you can load your SKLearn, PyTorch, TF... model and convert it to MLFlow before sending it to Chassis.
+If your model is the engine, we provide a chassis for your model to drive!